PINTO0309/onnx2tf/README.md

   -o OUTPUT_FOLDER_PATH, --output_folder_path OUTPUT_FOLDER_PATH
     Output folder path.
 Default: "saved_model"

+  -osd, --output_signaturedefs
+    Signature is added to the output for serving or for conversion to other model formats.
+However, this can significantly reduce the speed of model conversion and significant increase the size of the model.

   -b BATCH_SIZE, --batch_size BATCH_SIZE
     Fixes the dynamic batch size to the specified numeric batch size.
     A value of 1 or more must be specified.